ebruchez/apple1-2519/README.md

 ## Versions

 - [V1.0](v1.0): Initial version.
 I assembled one such board and it's been working fine.
 - [V1.1](v1.1): Version with fatter +5V traces, additional via for decoupling capacitors.
-I HAVEN'T TESTED THIS VERSION YET.
+    - I HAVEN'T TESTED THIS VERSION YET.
+    - 2025-01-02: I got a report from someone who tested this successfully :)

 ## BOM